 CONTAIN AN OMEGA-6 (e.g. COMPLETE OMEGA-3.6.9, OMEGA WOMAN)?

-Omega-6 fatty acids (LA or Linoleic Acid) are found mainly in corn, soybean, safflower, and sunflower oils and, although essential, these fatty acids are over consumed and out of balance with omega-3 fatty acids in the modern Western food supply.
+Omega-6 fatty acids (Linoleic Acid, or LA) are found mainly in corn, soybean, safflower, and sunflower oils and, although essential, these fatty acids are over consumed and out of balance with omega-3 fatty acids in the modern Western food supply.
 For these reasons, omega-6 supplementation is not needed for non-strict-vegan westerners.
-However, there is one type of omega-6 (named GLA or Gamma Linolenic Acid) that does require supplementation.
+However, there is one type of omega-6 (Gamma Linolenic Acid, or GLA) that does require supplementation.
 GLA is found in few sources such as borage and evening primrose oils.
 Used in some Nordic Naturals formulas, GLA promotes the production of beneficial prostaglandins, supports healthy skin, brain function, mood, joints and cardiovascular health, and works best when taken along with the EPA and DHA in fish oil.*

 6. DO PREGNANT WOMEN NEED OMEGA-3s?